 What is a petition advertisement?

 The creditor must allow 7 clear days after the serving of the petition on your registered office, before the petition can be advertised.
 It must be advertised 7 days before the petition hearing date.
 It is possible to stop the advert if you act fast.
 Bear in mind, even if your company pays the debt and the advertisement is stopped, the case can still be heard at court and made public.
 That's why it's so important to take action before a winding up petition is issued!

-Case study 2012, winding up petition
+Past case study - winding up petition

-After the petition advertisement.
+After the petition advertisement

 At this stage the bank will find out and they will generally FREEZE the company's bank account to prevent any "disposition" or sale of assets at undervalue or other illegal acts by the directors.
 This can paralyse the company and stop it trading.
 Actually it is not legally necessary for the bank to freeze the bank account, but most banks tend to do this.
 Important Note: Recently the banks have been employing agents to search the court register for companies that have had winding up petitions.
 This means that they can find out BEFORE the petition is advertised!
 Either way if you receive a petition you must ACT.